zaneshaw/DeskWarden/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug within the Desk Warden app
+about: Report a bug from the Desk Warden app
 title: ''
 labels: bug
 assignees: ''